LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

 - These did not allow users to express sentiment for features they had not heard of, despite these questions often including enough info for users to know whether they were interested.
 - I was worried that increasing the number of upfront answers to 5 would increase cognitive overhead (and even scrolling distance!) too much.

+A UX researcher we were working with even did a [heuristic evaluation](https://www.nngroup.com/articles/how-to-conduct-a-heuristic-evaluation/) that somewhat favored the 5-point template mainly on the basis of being a more familiar UI.
+The odds seemed stacked against sentiment chips, but the upcoming usability testing could still tip the scales in their favor.

-## Usability testing to the rescue!
+## Usability Testing to the Rescue!

-Despite the lead engineer being adamant that Idea 5 was too much work and being unconvinced about its merits, since I had built a prototype, we could user test it and see how it compares to the alternative: the 5-point question.
+Despite the lead engineer being adamant that Idea 4 was too much work and being unconvinced about its merits, since I had built a prototype, we could user test it and see how it compares to the alternative: the 5-point question.

 We ran a [within-subjects](https://www.nngroup.com/articles/between-within-subjects/) usability study with 6 participants ([no, they are not too few](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/)) recruited via social media.
 Half of the survey used the 5-point template, the other half sentiment chips.
-To avoid order effects, we randomized the order of the two conditions.
+The order of the conditions was randomized to avoid order effects.

+In addition to their actual experience, we also collected subjective feedback at the end of the survey, showing them a screenshot of each answering UI and asking how each felt.

 ### What worked well: Sentiment chips

-I have ran many usability studies in the last ten years, and I have never seen results as resounding as this one.
+I have run many usability studies in the last ten years, and I have never seen results as resounding as this one.
-In fact, after the 5th participant we unanimously agreed to switch to sentiment chips.
+So much that we unanimously agreed to switch to sentiment chips after the 5th participant, because the scales were so tipped in favor of sentiment chips that nothing that happened in the last session could have tipped them the other way.

+The lead engineer observed some of the sessions, and this was instrumental in changing his mind.
+This was not a coincidence: when engineering is unconvinced that a certain UI is worth the implementation complexity, it is often a good strategy to have them observe usability testing sessions, and helps build long-term user empathy, which makes future consensus easier too.
+Given the unfortunate lack of [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) prioritization in Computer Science curricula, this may even be their first exposure to usability testing.

-All of my concerns about the 5-point template were brought up by participants on their own accord:
+_All_ of my concerns about the 5-point template were brought up by participants on their own accord, repeatedly:

-- Participants *really* liked being able to express sentiment, and were vocal about their frustration when they could not express it (such as for features they had never heard of in the 5-point condition).
+- **All participants** *really* liked being able to express sentiment, and were vocal about their frustration when they could not express it.
-- Participants *really* disliked being forced into selecting a sentiment when they had no opinion.
+- All but one participant (4/5) complained being forced into selecting a sentiment when they had no opinion.
-- Some participants even mentioned it felt overwhelming to have to select among 5 options.
+- Some participants even mentioned that the 5-point template felt overwhelming.

-Furthermore, none of the team’s concerns about sentiment chips were validated:
+Furthermore, _none_ of the concerns about sentiment chips were validated:

-- No one found the chips appearing on hover distracting or felt "ambushed"
+- No-one found the chips appearing on hover distracting or felt "ambushed"
+- No-one struggled to understand how to use them
-- Everyone discovered the 1-click interaction pretty fast (within the first 2-3 questions).
+- Everyone discovered the 1-click interaction pretty fast (typically within the first 2-3 questions).
-But interestingly, they still *chose* to use it as a two-step process for some of the questions, to reduce cognitive load by breaking down the decision into two smaller ones.
+But interestingly, **they still *chose* to use it as a two-step process for some of the questions**, presumably to reduce cognitive load by breaking down the decision into two smaller ones.
-The fact that this UI allowed users to make *their own* efficiency vs cognitive overhead tradeoffs was an advantage I had not even considered when designing it.
+The fact that this UI allowed users to make *their own* efficiency vs cognitive overhead tradeoffs was an advantage I had not even considered when designing it!
-- Response rate was generally high — when people did not select sentiment, it was because they **genuinely** had no opinion.
+- Response rate was generally high — when people did not select sentiment, it was because they **genuinely** had no opinion, not because they couldn’t be bothered.

 ### What worked okay: Mini-feature questions

-Mini-feature questions did successfully help cut down response time per feature by 75%, though this came at a price:
+[Mini-feature questions](#mini-feature-questions) did successfully help cut down response time per feature by 75%, though this came at a price:
-Once more, we saw that participants *really* wanted to express sentiment, and were frustrated when they couldn’t and these questions did not allow them to express sentiment for features they had not used.
+Once more, we saw that participants *really* wanted to express sentiment, and were frustrated when they couldn’t, which was the case for features they had not used.
 Regardless, we agreed that the benefits outweighed the costs.

 ### What did not work: Sentiment chips on mobile

 A blind spot in our testing was that we did not test the UI on mobile.
 Usability tests were conducted remotely via video call, so it was a lot easier to get participants to use their regular computers.
-Additionally, stats for previous surveys showed that mobile use was a much smaller percentage than for the web in general (~25%), so we did not prioritize it.
+Additionally, stats for previous surveys showed that mobile use was a much smaller percentage in these surveys than for the web in general (~25%), so we did not prioritize it.

-That said, we should have at least done a couple sessions on mobile!
+This was a mistake in itself: using current usage stats to inform prioritization may seem like a great idea, but it can be prone to [reverse causality bias](https://www.indeed.com/career-advice/career-development/reverse-causality).
+Meaning, are people not using these surveys on mobile very much because they genuinely don’t need to, or because the experience on mobile is subpar?
+We often see this with accessibility too: people claim that it doesn’t matter because they don’t have users with disabilities, but often they don’t have users with disabilities because their site is not accessible!

+But even if 75% of users genuinely preferred to take these surveys on desktop (which is plausible, since they are long and people often do them in increments), we should at least have done a few sessions on mobile — 25% is not negligible!

 Once responses started coming in, we realized that participants had trouble understanding what the up and down arrows meant, since on mobile these are shown without labels until selected.
 This would have been an easy fix had it had been caught early, e.g. thumbs up/down icons could have been used instead.
+This was not a huge issue, as their purpose becomes clear when selected, but it definitely added some friction.

 ## Aftermath: Sentiment Chips in the Wild